mxjxn/plugdj-dogecoin-tipbot/README.md

 `tip [@username] [value]` tips user the intended value (assuming you have it in that wallet)

 `balance` displays your current balance in chat

+and a handful of other unimportant ones like `roll`, `throw`, `moo`, and `clap`.

+if you write a non-existent command, the bot will insult you.